 Only when the entire drama of the professor finally died down did Harry deem it safe enough to continue her communication with Marwyn.
-He had, it seemed, found her the correct sort of people for the work required for the Owls and as such, Harry would be relaying him instructions on exactly how to put them into use…
+He had, it seemed, found her the correct sort of people for the work required for the Owl Heist, as such Harry would be relaying him instructions on exactly how to put them into use…

 Hermione cleared her throat, pulling Harry away from her gleeful musings.
 The four students were currently sitting under a very nice shady spot in the very nice weather.

 The three other students looked over to the bushy haired girl.

 "Whether it was or wasn't intentional, I believe I owe you, Draco, a thank you."

 Draco blinked in surprise before flushing.
 "You owe me no such thing!
 It was self-preservation, I tell you."

 Ron and Harry exchanged looks.